smattymatty/mathew-storm-site/philo_content/metis-wisdom-scattered/Chapter 4 - The Flood.md

 The system optimizing her out.

-Not violent consumption.
-Efficiency consumption.

-She was debugging herself out of necessity.

 Prometheus's hands clenched.
 He could warn her.
 Tell her what the Fates showed him.
 Describe the scissors, the scattered silver, the throne that poisons.

 She wouldn't believe it.
 Would see love, which WAS real.
 Would see partnership, which Zeus genuinely wanted.